Ian Watkins: Career

 In 2006, speaking at the Welsh Pop Factory awards ceremony in Cardiff following Lostprophets winning three awards, including "Best Welsh Band", Watkins stated that "to win best band in the best country in the world is wicked".

 On New Year's Eve 2008, Watkins took part in a concert for Kidney Wales Foundation and stated that his reasons for being involved were as a result of his mother needing a kidney transplant: "Having that direct experience is why I wanted to get more involved with Kidney Wales and organise a fundraising concert on New Year's Eve."

 Watkins was also featured on the Blackout's song "It's High Tide Baby!" from their debut studio album We Are the Dynamite (2007), and accompanied them on tour.

 Lostprophets released five studio albums: The Fake Sound of Progress (2000), Start Something (2004), Liberation Transmission (2006), The Betrayed (2010), and Weapons (2012).
 They toured extensively in Europe and the United States, playing shows such as the Reading and Leeds Festivals in 2007.

 As time went on, Watkins distanced himself from the other band members, spending much of his time at his residence in Wales during their off-time, while the rest of his bandmates resided in Los Angeles.
-Tension grew between him and the band.
-Bassist Stuart Richardson recalled during a December 2019 interview that the tensions escalated into an altercation with Watkins after he failed to report for a show.
+Tension grew between him and the others, escalating into an altercation with bassist Stuart Richardson after Watkins failed to report for a show.

 On 1 October 2013, shortly before Watkins' trial, Lostprophets announced that they were disbanding "after nearly a year of coming to terms with our heartache".
 The post was signed by all members of the band except Watkins.